What to know before you visit

 Parks Canada is renewing treasured places across the country like Prince Albert National Park’s iconic Grey Owl Cabin and the Grey Owl Trail to ensure visitors have the best possible experiences while connecting with nature and park history.

 - Grey Owl Trail rehabilitation includes: rerouting the trail around chronic wet areas; improving water crossings; and restoring boardwalk where required.
 The Grey Owl Trail and campgrounds along the trail are expected to remain open throughout the construction period.
+Register for back country camping at the Visitor Centre.

 - Kingsmere parking area expansion will better accommodate day use and overnight backcountry users of the Kingsmere area.